OCA/sale-workflow/sale_product_identification/README.rst

 1. Go to Sales -> Products -> Products

-2. Create a new product
+2. Create a new product.

 3. Go to the Sales tab and select the Required Identification option.